United Nations (gang): Formation

-Rouche began to work for a Vietnamese organized crime figure known as Vu.
+Roueche began to work for a Vietnamese organized crime figure known as Vu.
 What began as a loose-knit group of Abbotsford thugs linked to Asian organized crime grew quickly over the years.
 They began a profitable drug-running enterprise involving helicopters flying across the US-Canada border trading much sought after British Columbian cannabis for cocaine to be sold in Canada.
 The United Nations gang was founded on 25 May 1997.
-Rouche discovered that the Kootenays region was where most of the marijuana in British Columbia was grown and starting in 1997 began to export marijuana to the United States.
-The B.C Bud strain of marijuana is very popular in the United States, becoming the United Nations gang's principle source of revenue.
+Roueche discovered that the Kootenays region was where most of the marijuana in British Columbia was grown and starting in 1997 began to export marijuana to the United States.
+The B.C Bud strain of marijuana is very popular in the United States, becoming the United Nations gang's principal source of revenue.
 The journalist Jerry Langton wrote about the B.C.
 Bud strain: "It was so prized, so valued, that in some places, it was actually bartered kilo-for-kilo with cocaine, a feat unimaginable with any other strain of marijuana".
 In 2005, it was estimated that there were 22,000 marijuana grow-ops in British Columbia An article in Forbes magazine estimated in the same year that the total harvested marijuana crop in British Columbia was worth US$7 billion, making the then illegal marijuana industry into one of British Columbia's major industries.
-Besides the United States, the major markets for the B.C. strain were Australia and Japan.
+Besides the United States, the major markets for the B.C.
+Bud strain are Australia and Japan.
 The demand abroad for B.C.
 Bud and the other superior strains was such that the vast majority of the best marijuana in British Columbia was exported with the inferior strains being sold locally.
-With his new wealth, Rouche married a Lao-Canadian woman and purchased an expensive house.
-The name United Nations was coined at a party hosted by Rouche in Richmond when somebody commented upon the racially diverse crowd by saying: "What the fuck is this, a United Nations meeting?"
+With his new wealth, Roueche married his Lao-Canadian girlfriend and purchased an expensive house.
+The name United Nations was coined at a party hosted by Roueche in Richmond when somebody commented upon the racially diverse crowd by saying: "What the fuck is this, a United Nations meeting?"
 The name, United Nations (UN), alludes to the various ethnic origins of the members.
-The gang consists primarily of Canadians of European, East Asian, First Nations, and Iranian background.
+The gang consists primarily of Canadians of European, East Asian, First Nations, and Persian background.